Mcherchi/lotto-game/README.md

 ```

+### 4. Amount of money

-4. **Amount of money**: Enter the amount of money to bet on the selected type of bet.
+Enter the amount of money to bet on the selected type of bet.
 The amount must be between 1 and 200.

 ```
 Indicates the amount of bet (min: €1 - max €200)